 Importance of Keywords in SEO

-Using keywords in your content is perhaps one of the most important tips for optimal SEO performance because it will improve your ranking on pages in search engine results.
+According to a WordPress specialist, using keywords in your content is perhaps one of the most important tips for optimal SEO performance because it will improve your ranking on pages in search engine results.
 They are what people use to find desirable content and services online and should be factual and relevant to your site.
 Using the right amount of keywords and strategically placing them throughout your content, titles, tags, URLs, and even image names is vital.
 With too few keywords, you will not rank as high on search engine pages, but with too many, your content will be marked as spam.
 Think about it: when searching online, how often do you click to the third fourth, even second pages?
 Moreover, how often do you click on spam links?
 Links on the first page use the most common and relevant keywords, know where to place them, and use them with stability.
 About 10%-20% of site content should be made up of keywords.

 So how do you pick the right keywords?
 First, imagine how you would search for your own site.
 What words would you use to get to your website, content, and images?
 Make a list of those words and keep them handy for when you update your website.
 Another simple way would be to visit other sites similar to yours, and see what words they use often or add links to.